semanticdata/bamboo/README.md

 - Drop in to use, no configuration, no CSS classes
 - Consistent styling across browsers thanks to `normalize.css` and `sanitize.css`
-- Support light and dark themes (automatically detect the OS mode and switch)
+- Supports light and dark themes (automatically detect the OS mode and switch)
+- Uses CSS variables (scoped with prefix `--b-`)
+- Compatible with other CSS frameworks
 - Lightweight

 ## Usage